whazzmaster/guard-redis/README.md

                                                    # Sometimes Redis takes more than a moment to shut down and you can use
                                                    # these options to ensure it does so cleanly before reloading with :reload_on_change.
 ~~~~

+### Pidfile location must be writable
+Starting with version 2.0.0, the pidfile location you specify or the *default*
+location (`/tmp/redis.pid`) if you don't specify **must be writable** or
+guard-redis will fail to start.

+**If you specify a pidfile location via the configuration and the directory path
+doesn't exist, guard-redis will attempt to create it**.
+If it cannot write to that
+directory, you will see an error and redis will fail to start.

 ## Contributors
 Thanks so much to [all who have contributed](https://github.com/whazzmaster/guard-redis/graphs/contributors)!